A bilevel approach for compensation and routing decisions in last-mile delivery: Numerical Results

-These tables clearly show that, if the high margin is \textit{not so high}, i.e., $\{0.2, 0.5\}$, then the leader can assign all (or almost all) the margins to high, i.e., $0.5$, and all the followers accept their assignment, thus the branching tree will be very small, as the heuristic finds an optimal solution in most of the cases.
+These tables clearly show that, if the high margin is \textit{not so high}, i.e., $\{0.2, 0.5\}$, then the leader can assign all (or almost all) the margins to high, i.e., $0.5$, and all the followers accept their assignment, thus the branching tree is very small, as the heuristic finds an optimal solution in most of the cases.
 Otherwise, more iterations will be performed, and more computing time is required.
-In Tables~\ref{tab:1}--\ref{tab:2}, we can observe two different trends for the Chao and the Solomon instances.
-For the Chao Instances, the gap at termination returned by the models without $z$ is lower.
-The opposite is true for the Solomon instances.
-This is related to the fact that in Solomon instances the customers are more randomly distributed and further apart from each other, thus having information on the $z$ variables at the master level helps in the resolution.
-Such information on the routing decisions is also useful for solving the Chao instances when the limit on the route duration is imposed, as it is clear from Tables~\ref{tab:3}--\ref{tab:4}.
+In Tables~\ref{tab:1}--\ref{tab:2}, we can observe two different trends for the \textit{Chao} and the \textit{Solomon instances}.
+For the \textit{Chao instances}, the gap at termination returned by the models without ${z}$ is lower.
+The opposite is true for the \textit{Solomon instances}.
+This is related to the fact that in the \textit{Solomon instances} the customers are more randomly distributed and further apart from each other, thus having information on the ${z}$ variables at the master level helps in the resolution.
+This information on the routing decisions is also useful for solving the \textit{Chao instances} when the limit on the route duration is imposed, as it is clear from Tables~\ref{tab:3}--\ref{tab:4}.
+Indeed, in models having ${z}$ variables in the upper level, constraint~\eqref{eq:pricing-tmax} can be directly imposed at the upper level and does not impact the separation procedure, as it happens instead in the case of constraint~\eqref{eq:proj-tmax}.

+The values of $\overline{\text{gap}}$ are calculated ex-post, after taking into consideration both the upper bound coming from the branch-and-cut and the one coming from the solution of the $(\mathsf{WTA\text{-}PTP\text{-}MD})$ formulation.
+Whereas the value of the gap can be used to compare the performances of the LP relaxations of the different formulations considered, the value of $\overline{\text{gap}}$, which is on average the smallest between the two, provides us with information regarding the quality of the best solution found by the different methods.
+The values of $\overline{\text{gap}}$ follow the same trends of the values of the classic gap for the \textit{Chao} and the \textit{Solomon instances}.

-Indeed, in models having $z$ variables in the upper level, constraint~\eqref{eq:pricing-tmax} can be directly imposed at the upper level and does not impact the separation procedure, as it happens instead in the case of constraint~\eqref{eq:proj-tmax}.
-We can further notice that, in general, the number of branch-and-bound nodes required by the models without variables $z$ is smaller than the one required by the models with $z$, even if the percentage of computing time that is required for the separation procedure is higher.
-Indeed, for these models, at each node, we need to separate not only the value function cuts and the subtour elimination constraints~\eqref{eq:subtour}, but also constraints~\eqref{eq:routing-proj-theta}, which involve the solution of a Travelling Salesman Problem (TSP).
+We can further notice that, in general, the number of branch-and-cut nodes required by the models without variables ${z}$ is smaller than the one required by the models with ${z}$, even if the percentage of computing time that is required for the separation procedure is higher.
+Indeed, for these models, at each node, we need to separate not only the value function cuts and the subtour elimination constraints~\eqref{eq:subtour}, but also constraints~\eqref{eq:routing-proj-theta}, which involve the solution of a TSP.